carabina/Swiftest/README.md

 [here](https://developer.apple.com/xcode/downloads/) if you get a (free) account.*

-Clone the Swiftest project into your app's directory.
+Clone the Swiftest project into your existing workspace's code directory.

 run `cd Swiftest && ./etc/install_templates` to install the Swiftest templates.
-Add `Swiftest/src/Swiftest/Swiftest.xcodeproj` to your app.
+Add `Swiftest/src/Swiftest/Swiftest.xcodeproj` to your workspace.

 Add a new target to your project by clicking on the project's name in the sidebar, then clicking the plus icon on the lower-left of the screen.
 Select a Swiftest suite for either OS X or iOS.
 You have now configured a Swiftest runner!
 Find the newly created target in your scheme menu, run (Cmd+R), and you should see an empty test suite (0 examples, 0 failures).

+If you are testing a Library or Framework, add it to your "Target Dependencies" and "Link Binary With Libraries" lists in the "Build Phases" settings.

+If you are testing an Application, add the application's files to the "Compile Targets" list.

 To start writing specs, add a `New File` to your newly created spec project, select the Swiftest Spec template, and name the file as you wish.
 When you run